ph101pp/js-objct/readme.markdown

 ---------------

 All "static" properties of the extending function objects are passed along and are available as "static" properties on the superClass object.
+Here also overwritten functions are accessible via the this._super keyword.

 ``` javascript
 var superClass = require("superClass");